 Q. How do digital calipers work?

-Digital calipers use a digital encoder that displays measurements on a digital interface instead of the rack-and-pinion system that analog calipers display on a round dial.
+Digital calipers use a digital encoder that displays measurements on a digital interface instead of the rack-and-pinion system analog calipers display on a round dial.

 Q. What are the advantages of digital calipers?